-So this will happen if this condition is valid, so now I can get a condition on my ω C okay.
-So what I can do this 2 π FC let us put it as ω C, so ω C must be much, much less than 1/RC okay.
-So this is the condition I get, if I choose it accordingly then the ω C will be falling in this region where it looks like ideal differentiator.
-So all I will have to do is, I have to choose a RC corresponding to my ω C that has been put over there.
+So there will be only 1 so I get this is almost like a ideal differentiator so this will happen if this condition is valid so now I can get a condition on my $\omega c$ okay so what I can do this j2 $\Pi$ fRC let us put it as $\omega c$ so $\omega c$ must be much less than 1 / RC okay so this is the condition I get if I choose it accordingly then the $\omega c$ will be falling in this region where it looks like ideal differentiator so all I will have to do is I have to choose a RC corresponding to my $\omega c$ that ha sbeen put over there accordingly I put my RC so maybe I can fix C and then try to find out what should be my R and then try to find out the RC value which is much bigger than this $\omega c$ .

-Accordingly I put my RC so maybe I can fix C and then try to find out what should be my R. And then try to find out a RC value which is much, much bigger than this ω C, then I know that around that ω C it remains linear, because this particular transfer function characteristics will be valid that approximation also will be valid, and it will almost behave like a ideal low-pass field sorry high-pass filter sorry ideal differentiator right.
+Then I know that around that $\omega c$ it remains linear because this particular transfer function characteristics will be valid that approximation also will be valid and it will almost behave like a ideal low-pass field sorry high-pass filter sorry ideal differentiator right and then if I just pass my signal through this at the output I will get a differentiator or differentiated output at that particular frequency so this is all that I will have to do it is simple enough all we will have to do is we have to design our RC accordingly and then try to get a particular differentiation circuit.

-And then if I just pass my signal through this at the output I will get a differentiated output at that particular frequency.
-So this is all that I will have to do it is simple enough all we will have to do is we have to design our RC accordingly and then try to get a particular differentiation circuit.
-Once this is being done I know that the means envelope tracking will be very simple, whatever we have done at a.m. that has to be mimicked over here okay.
-This is one way of means demodulating FM.
-(Refer Slide Time: 16:22)
+Once this is being done I know that the means envelope tracking will be very simple whatever we have done at a.m. that has to be mimicked over here okay this is one way of means demodulating FM.